chapter-three/applenews/README.md

 1. Download this module and [its dependencies](https://www.drupal.org/documentation/install/modules-themes):
     -   [Libraries](https://www.drupal.org/project/libraries)
     -   [Entity](https://www.drupal.org/project/entity)
-2. [Download the Apple News library (version 0.3.3)](https://github.com/chapter-three/AppleNews/archive/0.3.3.zip) into your sites/all/libraries folder.
+2. [Download the Apple News library (version 0.3.4)](https://github.com/chapter-three/AppleNewsAPI/archive/0.3.4.zip) into your sites/all/libraries folder.
 If the libraries folder does not exist, create it before downloading.

-    **NOTE: Before the module is added to drupal.org, the apple_news module can't be downloaded using [Drush](https://github.com/drush-ops/drush).
+    **NOTE: Before the module is added to drupal.org, the applenews module can't be downloaded using [Drush](https://github.com/drush-ops/drush).
 It must be manually added to the sites/all/modules/contrib directory.
-If you have access to the repo, you can download the module from [the github page](https://github.com/chapter-three/apple_news)**
+If you have access to the repo, you can download the module from [the github page](https://github.com/chapter-three/applenews)**

 3. [Download and install the PHP Curl Class library (version 4.6.9)](https://github.com/php-curl-class/php-curl-class/archive/4.6.9.tar.gz) into your libraries folder. **Note: It must be version 4.6.9, not higher or lower.**
 4. After the libraries are downloaded, your should have directories matching the following paths.
 (You may need to rename the folders you just downloaded to match):

     ```shell
-    sites/all/libraries/AppleNews/[files start here]
+    sites/all/libraries/AppleNewsAPI/[files start here]
     sites/all/libraries/php-curl-class/[files start here]
     ```